wdomski/SX1278-example/README.md

 # Final remarks

-You can visit [my blog](http://blog.domski.pl) to read more about the SX1278 modules.
+You can visit [my blog](http://blog.domski.pl) to read more about the SX1278 modules or my other projects.